samrocketman/nexus3-config-as-code/docs/repositories.md

 ### Default repository settings

 All repository settings must be JSON strings.
+Please refer to the Nexus documentation for the meaning of the settings.

 The following repository settings apply to all repository types.